eclipse-vertx/vert.x/core_manual_js.md

     var client = vertx.createNetClient();

-    client.connect(1234, 'localhost', function(sock) {
+    client.connect(1234, 'localhost', function(err, sock) {
+        if (!err) {
-        log.info('We have connected');
+            console.log('We have connected');
+        }
     });

-The `connect` method takes the port number as the first parameter, followed by the hostname or ip address of the server.
+The connect method takes the port number as the first parameter, followed by the hostname or ip address of the server.
 The third parameter is a connect handler.
 This handler will be called when the connection actually occurs.

-The argument passed into the connect handler is an instance of `NetSocket`, exactly the same as what is passed into the server side connect handler.
-Once given the `NetSocket` you can read and write data from the socket in exactly the same way as you do on the server side.
+The first argument passed into the connect handler is a Java exception which will be null if no error occurred, the second parameter is the `NetSocket` which will be null if an error occurred.

+You can read and write data from the socket in exactly the same way as you do on the server side.

 You can also close it, set the closed handler, set the exception handler and use it as a `ReadStream` or `WriteStream` exactly the same as the server side `NetSocket`.

-### Catching exceptions on the Net Client

-You can set an exception handler on the `NetClient`.
-This will catch any exceptions that occur during connection.

-    var client = vertx.createNetClient();

-    client.exceptionHandler(function(ex) {
-      log.info('Cannot connect since the host does not exist!');
-    });

-    client.connect(4242, 'host-that-doesnt-exist', function(sock) {
-      log.info('this won't get called');
-    });

 ### Configuring Reconnection

 A NetClient can be configured to automatically retry connecting or reconnecting to the server in the event that it cannot connect or has lost its connection.
-This is done by invoking the functions `setReconnectAttempts` and `setReconnectInterval`:
+This is done by invoking the functions `setReconnectAttempts()` and `setReconnectInterval()`:

     var client = vertx.createNetClient();

-    client.setReconnectAttempts(1000);

-    client.setReconnectInterval(500);
+    client.reconnectAttempts(1000);

+    client.reconnectInterval(500);

-`ReconnectAttempts` determines how many times the client will try to connect to the server before giving up.
+`reconnectAttempts` determines how many times the client will try to connect to the server before giving up.
 A value of `-1` represents an infinite number of times.
 The default value is `0`.
 I.e. no reconnection is attempted.

-`ReconnectInterval` detemines how long, in milliseconds, the client will wait between reconnect attempts.
+`reconnectInterval` detemines how long, in milliseconds, the client will wait between reconnect attempts.
 The default value is `1000`.

-If an exception handler is set on the client, and reconnect attempts is not equal to `0`.
-Then the exception handler will not be called until the client gives up reconnecting.

 ### NetClient Properties